⌘K

 How to use the F♯ Harmonic Minor scale

-The diatonic chords of F♯ Harmonic Minor are: i = F♯m, ii° = G♯°, III+ = A+, iv = Bm, V = C♯, VI = D, vii° = F°.
+The diatonic chords of F♯ Harmonic Minor are: i = F♯m, ii° = G♯°, III+ = A+, iv = Bm, V = C♯, VI = D, vii° = E♯°.
 These seven chords belong naturally to the key and are the safest harmonic vocabulary when writing songs in F♯ Harmonic Minor.
 Click any chord below to open its full diagram and progressions.

-Harmonic minor powers Eastern European folk, flamenco, classical music and metal.
-The raised seventh creates a strong dominant pull and a dramatic, exotic atmosphere.
+Harmonic minor drives Eastern European folk, flamenco, classical music and metal.
+That raised seventh creates a strong pull to the tonic and gives you a dramatic, exotic feel.

 Practice tips